 Why do currencies devalue?

-In most cases, state currencies devalue because of economic downturn inside a country.
-This cause balance of payments deficit and the inflation rate to grow.
+In most cases, a state’s currency devalues because of the economic downturn inside a country.
+This causes a balance of payments deficit and the inflation rate to grow.

-This can be a sequence of different economic downturns such as war actions, GDP decreasing, commodities devaluation serving as exports basics, purchasing power falling, credit conditions tightening, political instability inside a country and etc.
+This can be a consequence of different economic downturns such as war actions, GDP decreasing, falling prices of commodities that form a large part of exports, purchasing power falling, credit conditions tightening, political instability inside a country, etc.

-Devaluation (currency devaluation) is often tied with incorrectly organized monetary policy and relating decisions of fiscal controls (Central Banking System).
+Currency devaluation is often connected with badly organized monetary policy and relating to decisions of fiscal controls (Central Banking System).